 In its basics, productivity is the number of shovels, lines of code, or products manufactured in a time.
 The higher the number, the better the productivity, assuming the quality is kept.

-Why maximizing the productivity of an offshore team is a must for the client company?
+Why is maximizing the productivity of an offshore team a must for the client company?

 In the end, the offshore company gets paid for the delivered product – usually an app or a digital system.
 Currently, there are two offshore software development models when it comes to payments:

-• Fixed price – in this situation the client has set a price for the app before the development,
+- Fixed price – in this situation the client has set a price for the app before the development,

-• Time and materials – in this model the company pays for the development in the on-the-go model, gaining flexibility while sacrificing the predictability.
+- Time and materials – in this model the company pays for the development in the on-the-go model, gaining flexibility while sacrificing the predictability.

-Thus, hiring a productive offshore team is always again for the company.
+Thus, hiring a productive offshore team is always a gain for the company.
 Assuming it is productive, of course.

-How to maximize the offshore team productivity
+How to maximize the offshore team's productivity

 Track time of employees

-The time worked is either basic information required to pay for the job in time and materials model or proof that the vendor has delivered as many hours as it was contracted.
+The time worked is either basic information required to pay for the job in the time and materials model or proof that the vendor has delivered as many hours as it was contracted.

-• The process is faster – when the data is kept in the client’s ecosystem, the reporting speed is boosted.
-Instead of preparing the report, the vendor is only accepting the already collected and compliant data,
+- The process is faster – when the data is kept in the client’s ecosystem, the reporting speed is boosted.
+Instead of preparing the report, the vendor is only accepting the already collected and compliant data.

-• The tool fits the client’s ecosystem – last but not least, it is the client who needs to validate the work and process most of the paperwork.
-The process of hiring an offshore partner can be tricky and using a convenient data gathering tool can reduce many pains.
+- The tool fits the client’s ecosystem – last but not least, it is the client who needs to validate the work and process most of the paperwork.
+The process of hiring an offshore partner can be tricky, and using a convenient data gathering tool can reduce many pains.

-Taylor was known to go around with his stopwatch to measure the output, but luckily, modern solutions are far more sophisticated.
+Managing offshore teams becomes much easier with the right tools.
 Calamari, for example, is available as a mobile app, in a web browser, as a kiosk app, and in multiple other ways.
-Thus no matter if the vendor’s employee is at home office or in any other location – the app will be available.
+It provides a centralized system for time tracking, project allocation, and reporting, giving full visibility into team performance.
+With real-time access to data, companies can optimize workflows and eliminate inefficiencies.
+No matter if the vendor’s employee is at a home office or in any other location – the app will be available.

 Track time of projects

 A kind of opposite approach.
 While tracking the time of employees is clear information about the workload, tracking the project time is purely about the costs and benefits of cooperation.
+At the same time, productivity should be assessed through outcomes, not only activity.
+What helps the client evaluate whether the team is moving in the right direction without falling into unnecessary control over every single task?

 A modern tool like Calamari makes assigning to a project easy, so the vendor gets the information on the time spent on a project or a feature by a particular employee.
 This makes invoicing much easier, especially if there is a higher wage for a particular group of employees – for example, senior coders.